fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

   information are extended or withheld.
 Examples include varying accuracy in face recognition, document search, or product recommendation.

+Harms can have varying severities, but the cumulative impact of even *non-severe* harms can be extremely burdensome or make people feel singled out or undervalued.
+- Be clear that fairness-related harms can affect both the people who will use an AI system and the people who will be directly or indirectly affected by the system, either by choice or not.
+For this reason, when talking about the people who might be harmed by a system, talk about *stakeholders* not *users*.
+- When talking about who might be harmed, don’t just focus on demographic groups (e.g., groups defined in terms of race, gender, age, disability status, skin tone, and their intersections) or groups that are protected by anti-discrimination laws – the most relevant groups may be context specific.
+- Be clear that stakeholders can belong to overlapping or intersectional groups – e.g., different combinations of race, gender, and age – and considering each group separately may obscure harms.

+- Be clear that fairness-related harms can be (re-)introduced at every stage of the AI development and deployment lifecycle and can arise due to any component of an AI system, not just datasets or models – e.g., task definitions, user experiences, evaluation metrics, or deployment contexts.

 Fairness assessment and unfairness mitigation
 ---------------------------------------------